ademola25/bmat_assessment/README.md

 2. If not, what would you do to improve it?
 Optimization:
-A great idea for improving the loading speed of a massive CSV would be to use MULTI_PROCESSING, In the command above, you could split the one big CSV file into multiple smaller files (the best approach would be to try to use indexes of rows) and put each batch of work under a separate process.  and ofcourse there is downside to this as well, you will need more free CPUs.
+A great idea for improving the loading speed of a massive CSV would be to use `MULTI_PROCESSING`, In the command above, you could split the one big CSV file into multiple smaller files (the best approach would be to try to use indexes of rows) and put each batch of work under a separate process.  and ofcourse there is downside to this as well, you will need more free CPUs.
-Also, writing raw sql optimized queries
+Also, writing `raw sql` optimized queries